This article will help guide you through installing your Therma Monitoring system.

 Best practices for the placement of your sensors include:

-- Place Therma° sensors in the middle of the unit, with enough space to read the temperature around them.
+• Place GlacierGrid sensors in the middle of the unit, with enough space to read the temperature around them.

-5. Now that your dashboard is set up, configure alerts to receive a notification of your choice when your equipment goes outside of your configured temperatures.
-To learn more about setting up alerts, click here.
+5. Now that your dashboard is set up, configure alerts to receive the notification of your choice when your equipment goes outside of your configured temperatures.
+To learn more about setting up alerts, click here

 6. Now it's time to Get to Know Your Dashboard!
 Explore the different features available to you such as adding users, creating and using teams, how to read your graph, and more!